Social Security will determine if you are working.

 listing.
 Even if you think you meet a listing you should study the other steps because Social Security might not see

-do it now?
+now?
 Did your doctor fill out an RFC

 that shows your limitations would prevent you from performing your past work.
 Next, can you perform any other